Where can I get Spark?

 Spark is currently available for pre-sale on Indiegogo InDemand.

-Spark talks to your phone through Bluetooth Low Energy.
-This gives Spark a range up up to 100ft, allowing you to use your phone to control your camera wirelessly from up to 100 feet away.
+Spark connects to the Spark app on your phone using Bluetooth Low Energy.
+This allows you to trigger your camera from up to 100 feet away.

-We also added the top button to Spark in order to allow it to be used free from the app.
-This lets Spark act as a basic IR trigger, wired bulb remote, or even a basic intervalometer, without the need to bring out your phone.
+Another difference is that Spark has a button Spark which allow it to be used independent of the app.
+This means that you can use Spark as a basic infrared trigger, wired bulb remote, or even intervalometer, without the need to use your phone.

-Lastly Spark is a bit smaller.
-It may not seem like much, but this small difference is actually pretty important for when you want to leave Spark in the top of your camera while, even when not in use.
+Lastly Spark is noticeably smaller.
+It may not seem like much, but this difference in size is actually pretty important for when you want to store Spark on your camera, even when you're not using it.

 Still stuck?
 Shoot us an email.
 We're here to help.